 What Is Hybrid Working?

-Hybrid working is a way of working that allows employees more flexibility to choose if they work from home or if they work from the office, generally based on a hybrid working system or policy put in place by their employer.
+It is generally based on a hybrid working system or policy put in place by their employer.
 Hybrid work can be fully flexible to individuals or scheduled to suit the employer's business needs.

 Hybrid working can be arranged according to: